-It’s frustrating when you’re trying to make your way home from a day of driving for Uber and new rides keep pulling you farther and farther away from where you want to go.
-You can always sign out of the app to head home, but that makes your commute unpaid, and every deadhead mile driven without a passenger in your car seriously eats into your bottom line.
+It’s frustrating when you try to make your way home after a day of driving for Uber and new rides keep pulling you farther and farther away from where you want to go.
+You can always sign out of the app to head home, but that makes your commute home unpaid, and every deadhead mile driven without a passenger in your car eats into your bottom line.

 Drivers have been asking for a destination filter — a way to be paired only with riders who are heading where you want to go — for a long time, and it’s finally here: Uber is gradually rolling out a destination filter in the Uber partner app that will only pair you with passengers who are headed toward the destination you select.
 But there are limitations: You can set a destination filter six times each day, and drivers report that it takes longer to be paired with a passenger when the filter is enabled.

 How to use the Uber destination filter

-- Open the Uber Partner app and tap the clipboard icon in the upper left corner
+- Open the Uber Partner app and tap the magnifying glass icon in the upper left corner

-- If you successfully set your destination, your destination will appear as a pin on the map, the upper bar will turn orange, and the message “finding matching trips” will appear
+- If you successfully set your destination, your destination will appear as a pin on the map, and the message “finding matching trips” will appear

-You can use the destination filter 6 times each day!
+You can use the Uber destination filter 2 times each day

 You might have thought that a destination filter would enable you to pick and choose where you want to head for your entire shift, but that’s not how it works.
-Uber allows you to use the feature 6 times each day, which is good for commuting into and out of an area, and a few other strategic moves throughout your shift.
+Uber allows you to use the feature 2 times each day, which is good for commuting into and out of an area, or a strategic move or two during your shift.

 Reaching your set destination counts as one use of the destination filter, so if your first trip toward your destination only takes you halfway there, the filter will stay on.
-Once you reach your destination or close by, it will turn off.
+Once you reach an area close to your destination, the filter will turn off.